 iPaaS is like a Nokia phones back in the day.
-They where really good phones packed with plenty of nice features, but only technically savvy people could use the features such as adding your own icons, ringtones and browsing in the jungle hard coded applications.
+They were really good phones packed with plenty of nice features, but only technically savvy people could use features such as adding your own icons, ringtones and browsing in the jungle of hard coded applications.
 Apple was a game changer for mobile phone industry introducing the whole new category: smart phones. iPhone focused on user experience, ease-of-use and was designed for people that didn't want to figure out how to use all the (mostly useless) features.
 Downfall of Nokia phones started on the same day.

 Same is happening with iPaaS, integration platform as a service...

 Gartner defines iPaaS as follows: "Integration Platform as a Service (iPaaS) is a suite of cloud services enabling development, execution and governance of integration flows connecting any combination of on premises and cloud-based processes, services, applications and data within individual or across multiple organizations."

 In practice, iPaaS is a platform that includes set of automated tools for connecting software applications that are deployed in different environments. iPaaS is often used by large business-to-business enterprises that need to integrate on-premises applications and data with cloud applications and data. read more

 iPaaS is the first step we took as an industry towards mass-managing hand-coded integrations and messing around with APIs.
 There are software-led but service and resource heavy solutions to mapping, connecting and managing integrations.

 The likes of Jitterbit, Dell Boomi, Mulesoft and Software AG (Built.io) all have their solutions on offer to help connect up a wide variety of cloud-based and on-premise technologies.
 They provide a very manual, but comprehensive oversight of what is connected to what and how those connections are performing.
 The main advantage of iPaaS is that it is business wide, so you can confidently onboard IT, Finance, HR, BI, CRM and so on into one platform.